More blog posts

-Sandra Dil is a Volunteer at our Esk Moors Lodge supported housing scheme in Castleton, near Whitby.
+Sandra Dil is a Volunteer at our Esk Moors Lodge sheltered housing scheme in Castleton, near Whitby.
 She has been involved with Abbeyfield for an incredible 20 years, providing vital support to the residents and staff there.

 Sandra sat down to answer some questions about her time with Abbeyfield and what her role involves.

-A committee group had consulted the local community and decided to set up a supported housing unit.
+A committee group had consulted the local community and decided to set up a sheltered housing unit.
 They originally asked me to help write a business plan and then we decided to get Abbeyfield involved with their knowledge and expertise.
 That's how Esk Moors was set up.

 I have probably been involved for around 20 years.
 We celebrated our 10 year opening anniversary in July 2019.